nerves-project/erlinit/README.md

     -m, --mount <dev:path:type:flags:options>
         Mount the specified path.
-See mount(8) and fstab(5) for fields
+See mount(8) and fstab(5) for fields Specify multiple times for more than one path to mount.

     -n, --hostname-pattern <pattern>
         Specify a hostname for the system.
 The pattern is a printf(3)